Norovyn Altankhuyag: Political career

-During the 1990 Democratic Revolution in Mongolia, he was one of pioneers in the youth movement.
+During the 1990 Democratic Revolution, he was one of the pioneers in the pro-democracy youth movement against the Mongolian People's Revolutionary Party (MPRP).
 With his colleagues, he initiated the Democratic Socialist Movement.
-On 21 February 1990, the first meeting to establish the Mongolian Social Democratic Party was held, and he was elected as a member of the party establishing commission.
+On 21 February 1990, the first meeting to establish the Mongolian Social Democratic Party (MSDP) was held.
+He was elected as a member of the party establishment commission, serving as party secretary from 1990 to 1992 and secretary general from 1994 to 1996.
+The MSDP formed the opposition Democratic Union Coalition with the Mongolian National Democratic Party for the upcoming elections in 1996.